gitblanc/c1b3rn0t3s/content/notes/Bug Bounty/tools_to_use.md

 - [MSFvenom-gui](https://github.com/ssooking/msfvenom-gui) - gui tool to create normal payload by msfvenom
 - [MYExploit](https://github.com/achuna33/MYExploit) - A GUI Tools for Scanning OA vulnerabilities

+## Sniffing & Spoofing

+- [WireShark](https://github.com/wireshark/wireshark) - Wireshark is a network traffic analyzer, or "sniffer", for Unix and Unix-like operating systems.
+- [Cain & abel](http://www.oxid.it/cain.html) - Cain & Abel is a password recovery tool for Microsoft Operating Systems.
+- [Responder](https://github.com/lgandx/Responder) - Responder is an LLMNR, NBT-NS and MDNS poisoner.
+- [bettercap](https://github.com/bettercap/bettercap) - ARP, DNS, NDP and DHCPv6 spoofers for MITM attacks on IPv4 and IPv6 based networks
+- [EvilFOCA](https://github.com/ElevenPaths/EvilFOCA) - Evil Foca is a tool for security pentesters and auditors whose purpose it is to test security in IPv4 and IPv6 data networks.
 ## Maintaining Access

 ### Shell